gsdlab/clafer/README.md

 * `//# GRAPH` - marks the insertion point for a graph rendering.
 The graph is only produced in HTML mode with the argument `--add-graph`.
 * `//# STATS` - marks the insertion point for module statistics.
 The statistics can be omitted using the argument `--no-stats`.
 * `//# SUMMARY` - shorthand for `//# GRAPH` and `//# STATS`
-* `//# QUALITY_ATTRIBUTE` - is used by ClaferMooVisualizer and ClaferConfigurator to distinguish quality attributes, which should be filtered out, from other clafers.

 He is some information about the development of the clafer compiler.